4lessandrodev/ts-logs/README.md

 #### Encrypt data

-Encryption is only available for `stackLog` and as base64 encode.
+Encryption is only available for `stackLog` and as cypher.

-> Do not use "base64" for sensitive information.
-Any simple system can decode the information.
-The purpose of this is to make the information hidden as encoded.

-- [ ] Todo: Implement strong cryptograph.
-- [ ] Todo: Implement cryptography for specific atributes in step data.
-- [ ] Todo: Use provided secret key to encrypt data.

 ```ts